 Blood Testing for EMS

-Known as dynamic tests because the veterinarian stimulates the horse’s system then measures its response over time, the preferred test is the Oral Sugar Test.
-After fasting, the vet administers corn syrup by mouth then draws blood 60 and 90 minutes afterward to check insulin levels.
+Known as dynamic tests because the veterinarian stimulates the horse’s system and then measures its response over time, the preferred test is the Oral Sugar Test.
+After fasting, the vet administers corn syrup by mouth and then draws blood 60 and 90 minutes afterward to check insulin levels.

 Cushing’s Disease, or PPID, is a collection of clinical signs due to the overproduction of certain pituitary hormones.
 In the early stages of the disease, these clinical signs include: